davidcarlisle/ly1/README.md

 Usage
 =====

-The font encoding `LY1' corresponds to the `texnansi' encoding as used by default in the Y&Y TeX system (http://tug.org/yandy).
-There is also an option to support the `ansinew' encoding that is the default encoding in Microsoft Windows.
+The font encoding `LY1` corresponds to the `texnansi` encoding originally used in the Y&Y TeX system.
+There is also an option to support the `ansinew` encoding that is the default encoding in Microsoft Windows.

-The main file is ly1enc.def.
+The main file is `ly1enc.def`.
 This contains the declaration of the encoding.
-To use `texnansi' encoded fonts within LaTeX, typically you just need to add the line
+To use `texnansi` encoded fonts within LaTeX, typically you just need to add the line

 	\usepackage[LY1]{fontenc}

 to your document preamble.

-An alternative to the above line is to use the `texnansi' package
+An alternative to the above line is to use the `texnansi` package

 	\usepackage{texnansi}